hassanAlAwwadi/ParsingAssignments/practicum1/README.txt

-all the code is in src/main.hs :) :)
+all the code is in src/main.hs.

+build with: stack build
+exec  with: stack exec practicum1-exe